rolemadelen/minimalist-blog/src/post/map-vs-weak-map.md

 ## Garbage Collector

 The keys stored in a WeakMap are weakly referenced, which means that the garbage collector can remove the key pointer from the WeakMap and subsequently remove the key from memory.
-In contrast, in a regular map, the keys remain in memory unless the Map itself is explictily removed.
+In contrast, in a regular map, the keys remain in memory unless the Map itself is explicitly removed.

 ---

 ### Sidenote

 If you come from another programming language where you use bracket notation to insert data into a map, you need to be careful when using JavaScript because in this case, you're adding a property, not an entry.

 ```js
 const weakMap = new WeakMap();